So here's what happened:

 Our youth unemployment rate has remained unacceptably high for years with the rate topping 18.7% in April 2017 and remaining as high as 16% in February last year.

-The unemployment rate in some of Adelaide’s suburbs is even worse, with Adelaide’s North (18.4%), West (17%) and Southern suburbs (16.9%) ranking 9th, 13th and 15th on a list of the 20 highest youth unemployment rates in the country.
+The unemployment rate in other parts of South Australia is worse, with Barossa, Yorke and Mid North (15.3%) ranking 15th on a list of the 20 highest youth unemployment rates in the country.

 Of similar concern is that the youth unemployment rates in our suburbs compare to the traditionally high youth unemployment rates in regional and rural areas across the country.